Fiction

 HBO Max / April 24

-Baby Reindeer positioned Richard Gadd as one of the most interesting creators in the audiovisual world.
+My plush reindeer positioned Richard Gadd as one of the most interesting creators in the audiovisual world.
 The Scotsman premieres a new project about two men with a bond so deep that they consider each other brothers.
-After three decades without seeing each other, Rubén reappears at Niall's wedding.
+After three decades without seeing each other, Ruben reappears at Niall's wedding.
 Usually affable, he doesn't seem like himself, he is restless and nervous.
 An outburst of violence will make the two men review 30 years of their lives.
 HBO Max defines it as a miniseries that explores "brotherhood, violence, and the intense fragility of male relationships."
-Besides Gadd, the cast is led by Jamie Bell, who plays Niall.
+Aside from Gadd, the cast is led by Jamie Bell, who plays Niall.

 'The House of the Spirits'